How to get to Montezuma from La Fortuna and Arenal Volcano?

 Solo travelers & couples - 7hrs - $75

 A shared shuttle provides a comfortable and convenient way to travel from La Fortuna to Montezuma.
-The journey lasts approximately seven hours, with comfortable transportation provided in a 12-passenger air-conditioned microbus.
+The journey lasts approximately 7 hours, with comfortable transportation in a 12-passenger, air-conditioned microbus.
 Shuttles pick you up directly from any hotel or hostel in the La Fortuna area and drop you off at your accommodation in Montezuma.

 The service operates twice daily, with 6:00 AM and 7:00 AM pick-up times.
 Tickets cost $75 per adult and $37.50 for children aged 11 and under, plus tax.
 The shuttle also includes a 15-minute rest stop halfway through the trip, giving travelers a quick break to stretch their legs or grab a snack.
 This option balances affordability and comfort, making it ideal for solo travelers, couples, or small groups.